-What makes you a smart businessperson is not a lack of errors, but your ability to learn from them.
-What’s even better is to learn from other’s mistakes, so you don’t have to learn the hard way!
+Mistakes happen.
+What makes a smart businessperson is ability to learn from them.
+What’s even better is to learn from other’s eCommerce mistakes!

 Here we’ve bought together three scary eCommerce mistake stories to help you avoid going through the same embarrassing – and costly – experiences.

-These cases serve to remind us that big and small failures can affect any business, no matter their industry or size.
+These eCommerce mistakes serve to remind us that big and small failures can affect any business, no matter their industry or size.
 What really matters is how you learn from them.

 Mistake #1 – Holiday Blackout